Top 6 Qualities to Look For When Hiring a Property Manager

 1. Experience Counts

-First, you need to consider the qualification, training, and experience of the real estate manager.
-Ask how many properties he/she has managed previously.
-The manager you select should experience a range of properties from small retail outlets to office blocks and commercial tenements.
+First, you must consider the real estate manager’s qualifications, training, and experience.
+Ask how many properties they have managed previously.
+The manager you select should experience a range of properties, from small retail outlets to office blocks and commercial tenements.
 An experienced property manager also possesses knowledge of local real estate laws and regulations.

 2. A Mindset of Investor

-A great property manager has an investor mindset and will take care of your property as if it were his or her own.
-The professional must be well aware of the difference between the internal rate of return (IRR) and net present value (NPV).
+A great property manager has an investor mindset and will take care of your property as if it were theirs.
+The professional must know the difference between the internal rate of return (IRR) and net present value (NPV).
 Before hiring a manager, ensure his ability to calculate cap rates and cash-on-cash returns.

 3. Patience also matters

 Property management means dealing with unruly contractors, nagging tenants, and demanding investors.
-This can be extremely stressful which requires a lot of patience.
-Good property managers are patient in dealing with and listening to their customers and efficiently handling complaints and stressful situations.
+This can be extremely stressful and requires a lot of patience.
+Good property managers are patient in dealing with and listening to customers and efficiently handling complaints and stressful situations.

 4. Consider Tech-Savviness

-The changing face of the property management industry means property managers need to stay up-to-date.
-Look for a tech-savvy real-estate manager who knows the latest technologies, from software applications to hardware that enables landlords to conduct self-showings.
+The changing face of the property management industry means property managers must stay current.
+Look for a tech-savvy real-estate manager who knows the latest technologies, from software applications to hardware, that enable landlords to conduct self-showings.

 5. Communication Skills is the Key

-Basically, a property manager is supposed to deal with people throughout the day.
+A property manager is supposed to deal with people throughout the day.
 Not all customers speak the same language and have a similar background.
 Therefore, the property manager should be comfortable communicating with people from varied backgrounds and personalities.
 So, look for a professional who has impeccable communication skills.
 The manager you hire must be professional and should be a people person.
-This will ensure his ability to deal with residents, contractors, and others in a polite but firm manner.
+This will ensure his ability to deal with residents, contractors, and others politely but firmly.

 6. Look for an Ethical Person

-If you want peace of mind, find an honest, reliable, and ethical property manager.
+Find an honest, reliable, and ethical property manager if you want peace of mind.
 The property manager will collect rents and security deposits and handle other financial aspects related to property management.
 Moreover, a property manager always needs to be upfront with the renter.
 This means the reliability and honesty of a manager go a long way in ensuring the success of your commercial property management.

 Share